NYUAppSec/appsec_hw4/README.md

 on lines 69 to 73 of SecondFragment.kt and lines 68 to 70 of ThirdFragment.kt.
 These are two different ways of handling intents.
-For this portion of the assignment, you should create a text file, called difference.txt, which answers the following questions in 3 sentences or fewer.
+For this portion of the assignment, you should create a text file, called difference.txt, which answers the following questions in three sentences or fewer.

 1. What are the two types of Intents?
 2. Which of these Intents are (generally) more secure?